biskupstwo/java-se-practice/src/exercises/megabytesconverter/README.md

+MegaBytes Converter - exercise

-printMegaBytesAndKiloBytes calculate the megabytes and remaining kilobytes from the kilobytes parameter.
+function printMegaBytesAndKiloBytes calculate the megabytes and remaining kilobytes from the kilobytes parameter.